 How to Make Healthy Apple Pie Bars

 - Make the crumb topping.
 Combine the almond flour, arrowroot flour, coconut sugar, pecans, cinnamon, nutmeg, and salt in a medium bowl.
 Add the solid coconut oil to the bowl and cut it into the dry ingredients using a fork.
-Once the coconut oil is fully incorporated, add the maple syrup and gently mix the topping with the fork until a wet crumble forms.
+Once the coconut oil is incorporated, add the maple syrup and gently mix the topping with the fork until a wet crumble forms.
+Don’t over-mix.
+Sprinkle the crumb topping evenly overtop of the apples in the pan.

 - Serve.
 Let the apple pie bars cool completely before cutting into nine even squares.
 Serve with coconut milk ice cream, coconut whipped cream, or a drizzle of powdered sugar glaze.